leetcode-python-java/leetcode-python-java/README.md

 It's time to answer the question before:

-How can this instance variable defined '@users' in HomeController be accessed in './app/views/home/index.html.erb' ?
+How can instance variable like `@users` defined in `HomeController` be accessed in `./app/views/home/index.html.erb`?

 ```ruby
 # ./gems/actionview-5.2.2/lib/action_view/rendering.rb